-Net cash provided by financing activities was \$640,000 and \$49,167 for the three-month periods ended March 31, 2018 and 2017, respectively.
+Net cash provided by financing activities was \$1,240,000 and \$1,134,167 for the nine-month periods ended September 30, 2018 and 2017, respectively.
 During February 2018, we entered into a Senior Note Purchase Agreement with Georgia Research Alliance, Inc. pursuant to which we issued a five-year Senior Promissory Note (the "Note") for \$50,000.
 The Note bears an annual interest rate of 5%, payable monthly, with principal repayments beginning in the second year.
-During March 2018, we sold shares of our Series E convertible preferred stock for net proceeds of \$590,000.
-During the three-month period ended March 31, 2017, warrants to purchase shares of our common stock were exercised for net proceeds of \$49,167.
+During March and September 2018, we sold shares of our Series E convertible preferred stock for total net proceeds of \$1,190,000.
+During March and April 2017, warrants to purchase shares of our common stock were exercised for total net proceeds of \$154,167.
+During May 2017, we sold shares of our Series D convertible preferred stock to certain institutional investors for net proceeds of \$980,000.

-As of March 31, 2018, we had an accumulated deficit of \$38.5 million.
+As of September 30, 2018, we had an accumulated deficit of \$39.8 million.
 We expect for the foreseeable future we will continue to operate at a loss.
 The amount of the accumulated deficit will continue to increase, as it will be expensive to continue our research and development efforts.
 We will continue to require substantial funds to continue our activities and cannot predict the outcome of our efforts.
-We believe that our existing cash resources, combined with funding from existing NIH grants and clinical trial support will be sufficient to fund our planned operations into the third quarter of 2018.
+We believe that our existing cash resources, combined with funding from existing NIH grants and clinical trial support will be sufficient to fund our planned operations to mid-January 2019.
 We will require additional funds to continue our planned operations beyond that date.
 We are currently seeking sources of capital through additional government grant programs and clinical trial support, and we may also conduct additional offerings of our equity securities.
 However, additional funding may not be available on favorable terms or at all and if we fail to obtain additional capital when needed, we may be required to delay, scale back, or eliminate some or all of our research and development programs as well as reduce our general and administrative expenses.